sted0011/bef/_posts/2017-06-01-video-editing-post-production.markdown

 <b>For: Trading Technologies</b><br/>
 <b>Role: Design / Group Project</b>

 In addition to personal video editing projects, in the humorous spoof video C.A.R.L., I collaborated with a four-person team to give life to a drone.
-Because we ran into limitations of navigating a drone indoors, we had to recreate the effect of the drone hovering and flying.
-I assisted with the planning, prop rigging, and staging, and led the post-production string removal necessary to bring the drone alive.
+Because we ran into limitations with navigating a drone indoors, we had to recreate the effect of the drone hovering and flying.
+I assisted with the planning, prop rigging, and staging, and led the post-production string removal.
 The drone hovers, flies, and pops into frame, all without the rigging being seen.

+Also look for my quick text animation explaining the acronym C.A.R.L.

 <div class="post_image_addl">
     <img src="/assets/img/Post-Production.png" alt="Showing Post-Production Wire Removal">